Skip to content

 • names2ncbigene_bigg_organisms_protein-coding.lzma: Mapping from names to NCBI gene IDs, only include protein-coding genes from 18 species covered in Bigg models for file size considerations

-• ncbigene2label_bigg_organisms_protein-coding.lzma: Mapping from NCBI gene IDs to labels
+• ncbigene2label_bigg_organisms_protein-coding.lzma: Mapping from NCBI gene IDs to labels (primary name)

 • ncbigene2names_tax{tax_id}_protein-coding.lzma: NCBI gene synonyms for tax_id used for RAG approach